yorch/pocketbase-docker/README.md

 - Read the `Dockerfile`.
 That's the core file to build the image.
 - Pocketbase will expose port `8090` inside the container (as defined on `Dockerfile` file).
 - Pocketbase will use volume called `pocketbase-volume` for data persistent storage (as defined in `docker-compose.yml`).
 - Pocketbase will use `/app/data/pb_data` to store data and `/app/data/pb_public` to store data that public facing to users, such as HTML, CSS, images, JS etc.
 - Update `POCKETBASE_VERSION` on `Dockerfile` to the latest version.
-See the latest version number at at https://github.com/pocketbase/pocketbase/releases.
+See the latest version number at at <https://github.com/pocketbase/pocketbase/releases>.
 I will try to update the version number as often as I can.

 ## Docker Compose (typical scenario)

 This is for you that need to quickly spin up Pocketbase and run on your host (localhost or on cloud).
 You can adjust it.
 As you can see, I define `volumes` to make data persistent if you stop the container.

 ```
-version: '3.9'

 services:
   pocketbase:
     container_name: pocketbase